Beyond-the-bus-factor/resilience-resources/resources/bus-factor-audit.md

 - Could we deploy in an emergency with our lead person unavailable?
 - Is the deployment process documented well enough for someone to follow it?
 - Do we have the credentials we'd need if our infrastructure person disappeared?
+- Do we know what all the domains and sub-domains we own are used for?

 ### Development operations